| return to the project page

 A good schedule is a necessity for any successful plan.
 It shows when everything is done and in what order each step happens.
 You must make your best estimate of how long tasks will take and in what order they will be done.
 Your schedule may be in the form of a Gantt Chart (bar chart), a calendar with tasks entered on the appropriate days, or just a list of tasks and the date when they will be done.
 Include project planning and approval on your schedule.
 No project follows the planned schedule exactly, but is helps make things happen logically.
 When you complete your project and do the final write-up, you will discuss how well the project followed the planned schedule and why you think it deviated from it.

-In addition to the schedule which shows the dates when you think tasks will be worked, you will also need detailed instructions.
-These instructions should read like a recipe in a cookbook.
-These tell the workers exactly what to do.
+In addition to the schedule, which shows the dates when you think tasks will be worked, you will also need detailed instructions.
+These should read like a recipe in a cookbook and tell the workers exactly what to do.
 Include a list of every task you can think of, what order they will be done, and who will do them.
-Include the clean-up of the work site in your plan.
+Include the clean up of the work site in your plan.

 A sample detailed workday plan may look something like this: